Richard D. Latham Cultural District MAP

 A program brought to you by the Smithville Public Library, the Richard D. Latham Cultural District, and the National Endowment for the Arts

 This project’s central idea to use public art to help build community and bridge what divides us.
 As a community, we will collaborate during several picnics that will bring neighbors together to talk about what is important and what makes Smithville interesting and unique, and use that information to create signage to take people to important locations, to create public art installations, and to create a mural to be installed at the DAEP—the metal school building (bus barn/Tiger Academy) on SH 95 where Loop 230 intersects.
-We need YOUR HELP to decide who, what, and how to find and celebrate Smithville’s important historic and cultural assets.
+Thanks to the many people in the Smithville area who have participated to help to decide who, what, and how to find and celebrate Smithville’s important historic and cultural assets.

 For more information about the project or to share your opinion: